Who was Maria Sabina?

 Songs originally performed by Maria Sabina:

 “The holy mushroom takes me by the hand and leads me to a world where everything is known.
 There are holy mushrooms, they speak in a certain way and I understand them.
 I ask them questions and they answer me.
-When I come back from a trip I take with me, I repeat back to people what they told me and what they showed me.”
+When I come back from the journey, I repeat to people what they told me and what they showed me.”

-“My wisdom cannot be learned; my language no one taught me, for it is the language that the ninos santos speak when they find themselves in my body.”
+“My wisdom cannot be learned; no one taught me this language, because it is the language spoken by the Niños Santos when they are in my body.”

 I am a woman who looks inward